aborn/emacs.d/README.md

-.emacs.d
+Ulitcs
 ==========

 ## INTRO
-This project is a slight configure file for emacs.
+This project(**Ulitcs**) is a lite configure file for emacs.
-All configure files can be used emacs version 23+
+All configure files can be used emacs version 23 or 23+.

 ## INSTALL
 You can install this repository configure using one of following